The Iceberg Index: Measuring Skills-centered Exposure in the AI Economy: Project Iceberg: Sandbox for the Human-AI Workforce

 Iceberg represents both sides of the emerging labor market: what human workers currently do, and what AI systems are becoming capable of doing.
 By mapping these onto a shared skill taxonomy, it simulates how work evolves under different assumptions about policy intervention, adoption behavior, and technology readiness.
 The process unfolds in three steps (Fig~\ref{fig:iceberg_process}):

 \textbf{Step 1 - Human Workforce Mapping:} We construct a digital representation of the workforce: 151 million workers across 923 occupations in 3,000 counties, covering more than 32,000 distinct skills~\cite{onet2025,acs2025}.
 Each worker is modeled as an agent with attributes such as skills, tasks, and location.
-This enables analysis of reskilling potential and occupational similarity, which is essential for designing pathways when jobs shift.
+This enables analysis of reskilling potential and occupational similarity, which is essential for designing pathways when skills and tasks shift.

 \textbf{Step 2 – AI Workforce Mapping:} We catalog over 13,000 AI tools - including copilots and workflow automation systems - using the same skill taxonomy.
 This allows direct comparison between human and AI capabilities.
 The alignment reveals where AI augments human work (e.g. automating hospital paperwork so nurses can spend more time with patients) and where it transforms tasks entirely (e.g. accelerating code generation requires engineers to shift towards oversight, testing, and integration skills).